Eugenio Pisani

-In 2019 he competed in the GT Cup Open Europe driving the Porsche 991 GT3 Cup of Duell Racing Team based in Limena (Padua).
+In 2019, Pisani competed in the GT Cup Open Europe driving the Porsche 991 GT3 Cup of Duell Racing Team based in Limena (Padua).
 He shared the car with Michele Merendino, Mark Speakerwas and Stefano Bozzoni.

-With Stefano Bozzoni he's going to participate to the 2021 GT Cup Open Europe driving the Porsche 991 GT3 Cup of Came Racing Team, followed by Sport Racing ASD.
+With Stefano Bozzoni, he would participate in the 2021 GT Cup Open Europe, driving the Porsche 991 GT3 Cup of Came Racing Team, followed by Sport Racing ASD.

-In 2021, with Stefano Bozzoni, he attended GT Cup Open Europe with Came Racing Team (SP Racing) ending 8th overall and 6th in Pro-Am Class with a Porsche 991 GT3 Cup.
+In 2021, with Bozzoni, Pisani attended GT Cup Open Europe with Came Racing Team (SP Racing), ending eighth overall and sixth in Pro-Am Class with a Porsche 991 GT3 Cup.

-In 2022 he is still racing with Porsche in GT Cup Open Europe with Stefano Zanini.
+In 2022, Pisani remained with Porsche in GT Cup Open Europe with Stefano Zanini.

-In 2023 Eugenio raced with Porche 991 on the Italian trophy and GT Cup Open Europe.
+In 2023, Pisani raced with a Porsche 991 on the Italian Trophy and GT Cup Open Europe.